Can EB2 be Upgraded to EB1: A Comprehensive Guide

 Understanding the Basics: EB1 and EB2 Visa Categories

 When navigating the U.S. immigration system, understanding the different visa categories is crucial for prospective immigrants.
 The EB1 and EB2 visa classifications are two vital pathways that enable skilled individuals to gain permanent residency based on their professional qualifications and achievements.
+Both categories are part of the broader system of employment-based immigrant visas available to skilled workers and other professionals.
 In this section, we will explore the fundamental characteristics of each visa category, their eligibility requirements, and the benefits they offer to applicants.

 What is the EB1 Visa?